Inertial Stellar Compass

-Inertial Stellar Compass (ISC) is an instrument concept for an advanced navigation system designed to allow spacecraft of the future to operate more autonomously.
+Inertial Stellar Compass (ISC) was a proposed instrument for an advanced navigation system designed to allow spacecraft to operate more autonomously by enabling precise attitude determination with an accuracy of better than 0.1 degrees across all three axes.
+It also provides the capability to recover orientation after a power loss.

 The ISC is small in size and consumes low power to operate.
-ISC is a proposed instrument of NASA, part of New Millennium program's Space Technology 6 project, and currently under development at Charles Stark Draper Laboratory.
+The ISC was developed by NASA as part of New Millennium program's Space Technology 6 project in collaboration with Charles Stark Draper Laboratory.

 The instrument functions with a combination of a miniaturized star tracker and gyroscopes.
 It uses a wide field-of-view active pixel star camera and a micro electromechanical system to determine the real-time stellar attitude (orientation) of the spacecraft.
 It has a mass of 2.5 kg and requires 3.5 W power.